obi-a/leanback/README.md

 # @username="obi">

 ```
-By default, Leanback uses couchDB's default http address and port (http://127.0.0.1:5984), to use a different address and port, include in the initialization:
+By default, Leanback uses couchDB's default http address and port (http://127.0.0.1:5984), to use a different address and port, include it in the initialization:
 ```ruby
 my_database = Leanback::Couchdb.new(database: "my_database", address: "https://obi.iriscouch.com", port: "6984")
 #=> #<Leanback::Couchdb:0x000000033ab5d0